AdrianAntico/AutoCopula/README.md

   - Perform large-scale simulations for stress testing and scenario analysis.
   - Interactive and back-transformed predictions for real-world interpretability.

-- **Shiny App:**
-  - User-friendly interface for EDA, model fitting, and scoring.
-  - Fully integrated with AutoCopula features for interactive analysis.

 ---

 ## **Installation**